swcarpentry/git-novice/_episodes/07-github.md

 > >
 > > The right-most button lets you view all of the files in the repository at the time of that
 > > commit.
 To do this in the shell, we'd need to checkout the repository at that particular time.
 > > We can do this with ```git checkout ID``` where ID is the identifier of the commit we want to
 > > look at.
-If we do this, we need to remember to put the repository back to the right state
+If we do this, we need to remember that we are in
+> > a "detached HEAD" state, and we need to put the repository back
-> > afterwards!
+> > to the right state afterwards!
 > {: .solution}
 {: .challenge}